The best things about a career in dietetics

-Things you really need to consider before deciding to study dietetics
+Things you really need to consider before deciding on a career in dietetics

-Please take the time to watch this video by 3 time national president of the Dietitians Association Australia Sandra Capra to ensure that you are on the right path to becoming a dietitian if that is your intention:
+If your intention is to become a dietitian, take the time to watch this video by 3 time national president of the Dietitians Association Australia (Now Dietitians Australia) Sandra Capra to ensure that you are on the right path:

-Fad diets – Dietitians need to be prepared for the fact that the general public can be swayed by fad diets from people including celebrity chefs and from diets that gain exposure from the media.
-Each year the British Dietetic Association releases its Top 5 Worst Celebrity Diets to Avoid.
+Dietitians need to be prepared for the fact that the general public can be swayed by fad diets from people including celebrity chefs and from diets that gain exposure from the media.

-Dietitian Sally Marchini wrote an article for our site so that all health professionals would be aware of whether their patients and clients were going gluten free for the wrong reasons.
+Dietitian Sally Marchini has questioned whether people are going gluten free for the wrong reasons.
 Dietitian Katrina Mills has reviewed some diets you may have heard of, including the Mediterranean diet and the 5:2 diet.

 It is My Health Career’s view that dietitians need to make evidence-based nutrition more interesting for the general public so that the topic of nutritious food is discussed by dietitians in the media, not by those without the scientific knowledge to give sound advice.